jibbs1703/King-County-House-Prices/README.md

 ### Dropped Columns

-After all data preprocessing was performed, several columns were dropped from the dataset and the final dataset used to develop the price prediction model had 18603 observations with 14 features.
-The final features used in the house price prediction model were bedrooms, bathrooms, sqft_lot, floors, waterfront, view, condition, grade, yr_built, yr_renovated, zipcode, sqft_living15, and sqft_lot15.
+After all data preprocessing was performed, several columns were dropped from the dataset and the final dataset used to develop the price prediction model had 18603 observations with 15 features.
+The final features used in the house price prediction model were bedrooms, bathrooms, sqft_lot, floors, waterfront, view, longitude, latitude, condition, grade, yr_built, yr_renovated, zipcode, sqft_living15, and sqft_lot15.

 ## Price Prediction Model

-### Model Building
+### Baseline Model Building

 - The test-train-split was used on the dataset to test the predictive ability of the model.
 This helps to check how the model performs on data not passed through it, similar to how it is expected to perform